 - Roughly 50 to 100 Tinder likes per day (12 hours).

 - 1 Super Like every 24 hours.
 A Tinder Super Like lets the person you swiped right on immediately know you swiped right.

 Nothing changes with your profile, of course, and your Tinder algorithm isn’t any worse off (if you aren’t getting matches, it isn’t because you aren’t paying.
 Sorry for the rough news.)

-If you are impatient, you have the option to pay for two different Tinder plans: Tinder Plus and Tinder Gold.
+If you are impatient, you have the option to pay for three different Tinder plans: Tinder Plus, Tinder Gold, and Tinder Platinum.